jonhue/cv/cv.md

 Working with R&D teams to accelerate the development of new products.
-Designing and building algorithms to automatically detect outliers and bimodal distributions in datasets from various domains and optimizing the automatic suggestion of formulations to reflect linear constraints like cost.
+Designing and building algorithms to automatically detect outliers and bimodal distributions in datasets from various domains and optimizing the automatic suggestion of formulations to reflect linear constraints like cost and stoichiometric ratios.

 `06/2020 - 12/2020` [**Garbage Separation App**](https://www.unsereplanie.de/) for City of Puchheim
 <br/>